mattsoulanille/predictiveTyping/README.md

 # predictiveTyping
-Predictive typing project for cs325
+This project seeks to use hidden markov models to implement predictive typing.
+It is a project for cs325.